All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness 2 Tim 3:16

 Only after I have garnered what I can learn from the word, I consult good, God-centered commentaries and study aids.
-They often give the historical context of what you are studying.
+They often give the historical context of what I am studying.

 Knowing God’s word takes time and effort and commitment!
-He gave us His word to know Him… to bring us into Salvation and to change our lives.
+He gave us His word to know Him and to bring unto Salvation and to change our lives.

 We are His ambassadors to a lost, dark and hurting world.
-We will show Christ to others…so shouldn’t we know Him to do a good job?
+We will show Christ to others so shouldn’t we know Him and His word to do a good job?

 The next time you find scripture difficult, rejoice!
 Take the time to get into the word and find the CONTEXT and true meaning.
 With the help of the Holy Spirit, you will be on the journey to finding beautiful and life changing TRUTH!!!!